Multicloud Object Gateway for Single-Node OpenShift (SNO)

 You can also view your object buckets and object bucket claims within the OpenShift UI under Storage > Object Storage (see example below).

-Part V: Using S3 Object Buckets
+Part VI: Using S3 Object Buckets

 Remember that part about using the AWS S3-based commands with the Multicloud Object Gateway?
 Well, let's put this to work, and see what we've got.